Ishitaa1111/Ishitaa1111/README.md

 ## Hi, I'm Ishita!

 ## 🌍 About Me:
 Curious problem-solver with a passion for data storytelling and business growth through insights.
-Focused on blending analytical skills with business knowledge to deliver measurable impact.
+Focused on blending analytical skills with business knowledge to deliver measurable impact.<br/>

 # 👩‍💻 Data Analyst | SQL • Python • Power BI • Tableau • Excel